AshRK1997/Simple-Hotel-Chatbot/README.md

 Rasa 1.8 is the only requirement for this project.
 Please follow the Rasa installation instructions listed at [https://rasa.com/docs/rasa/user-guide/installation/](https://rasa.com/docs/rasa/user-guide/installation/)

+Note) If you are facing trouble installing the rasa dependencies on your local computer you can make use of the Rasa Docker Environment. [https://rasa.com/docs/rasa/user-guide/docker/building-in-docker/](https://rasa.com/docs/rasa/user-guide/docker/building-in-docker/)

 # Instructions

 We suggest that you use the [Rasa framework](https://rasa.com/) to build this bot.
 Rasa is an open-source bot-building platform that will enable you to easily implement the functionalities required for this project.